mrkn/pycall.rb/README.md

 Type conversions from Ruby to Python are automatically performed for numeric, boolean, string, arrays, and hashes.

+### Calling a constructor

+In Python, we call the constructor of a class by `classname(x, y, z)` syntax.
+Pycall.rb maps this syntax to `classname.new(x, y, z)`.

+### Calling a callable object

+In Python, we can call the callable object by `obj(x, y, z)` syntax.
+PyCall.rb maps this syntax to `obj.(x, y, z)`.

+### Passing keyword arguments

+In Python, we can pass keyword arguments by `func(x=1, y=2, z=3)` syntax.
+In pycallrb, we should rewrite `x=1` to `x: 1`.

+### The callable attribute of an object

+Pycall.rb maps the callable attribute of an object to the instance method of the corresponding wrapper object.
+So, we can write a Python expression `obj.meth(x, y, z=1)` as `obj.meth(x, y, z: 1)` in Ruby.
+This mapping allows us to call these attributes naturally as Ruby's manner.

+But, unfortunately, this mapping prohibits us to get the callable attributes.
+We need to write `PyCall.getattr(obj, :meth)` in Ruby to get `obj.meth` object while we can write `obj.meth` in Python.

 ### Specifying the Python version

 If you want to use a specific version of Python instead of the default,